Mark Baker writes historical and other miscellaneous non-fiction articles to help expand his readers' knowledge.

-The social basis of any government is control of affairs, whether direct or indirect, and use of propaganda is used to help create a sense of security and also to manipulate general assembly, as is displayed in the following excerpt,
+Th basis of any government is the control of social affairs, whether direct or indirect.
+Propaganda is used to help create a sense of security and manipulate the masses, as is demonstrated in the following excerpt:

-“…America you don're really want to go to war.
+“…America you don't really want to go to war.

 America it's them bad Russians.

 Them Russians them Russians and them Chinamen.
 And them Russians.

 The Russia wants to eat us alive.
 The Russia's power mad.
 She wants to take our cars from out our garages.

 Her wants to grab Chicago.
 Her needs a Red Reader's Digest. her wants our auto plants in Siberia.
 Him big bureaucracy running our filling stations.